-- While the vacuum cleaner is designed to suck stuff out, the other gadgets blow tough air into the laptop.
+- The vacuum cleaner is a better gadget for sucking stuff out, while the others blow tough air into the laptop.

-- Make sure to remove battery and disconnect adaptor cable when performing maintenance on your laptop, but leave power cable plugged in when using a vacuum cleaner.
+- Make sure to remove the battery and disconnect adaptor cable when performing maintenance on your laptop, but leave power cable plugged in when using a vacuum cleaner.

 - Vacuum cleaners create static electricity while sucking out stuff.
 Despite this, many computer technicians have used them for years without problems.
 Beware though of sucking out components on the motherboard while using a vacuum cleaner!

 - You should unplug the fan power connector to the motherboard when using a compressor to dust out your laptop.
 The generated speeds can turn the little fans into small power generators.